jharwell/fordyca/docs/parameters.md

 ##### `manipulation_penalty`

-- `waveform` - Parameters defining the waveform of throttling.
-Should always be at least 5, and non-Null.
+- `waveform` - Parameters defining the waveform of block manipulation penalty (picking up, dropping that does not involve caches).

 ##### `distribution`